Medical education: Entry-level education

 Entry-level medical education programs are tertiary-level courses undertaken at a medical school.
 Depending on jurisdiction and university, these may be either undergraduate-entry (most of Europe, Asia, South America and Oceania), or graduate-entry programs (mainly Australia, Philippines and North America).
 Some jurisdictions and universities provide both undergraduate entry programs and graduate entry programs (Australia, South Korea).

 In general, initial training is taken at medical school.
 Traditionally initial medical education is divided between preclinical and clinical studies.
-The former consists of the basic sciences such as anatomy, physiology, biochemistry, pharmacology, pathology.
+The former consists of the basic sciences such as anatomy, physiology, biochemistry, pharmacology, pathology, microbiology.
 The latter consists of teaching in the various areas of clinical medicine such as internal medicine, pediatrics, obstetrics and gynecology, psychiatry, general practice and surgery.

-There has been a proliferation of programmes that combine medical training with research (M.D./Ph.D.) or management programmes (M.D./ MBA), although this has been criticised because extended interruption to clinical study has been shown to have a detrimental effect on ultimate clinical knowledge.

-The LCME and the "Function and Structure of a Medical School"
+More recently, there have been significant efforts in the United States to integrate health systems science (HSS) as the "third pillar" of medical education, alongside preclinical and clinical studies.
+HSS is a foundational platform and framework for the study and understanding of how care is delivered, how health professionals work together to deliver that care, and how the health system can improve patient care and health care delivery.

-The Liaison Committee on Medical Education (LCME) is a committee of educational accreditation for schools of medicine leading to an MD in the United States and Canada.
+The Liaison Committee on Medical Education is a committee of educational accreditation for schools of medicine leading to an MD in the United States and Canada.
 In order to maintain accreditation, medical schools are required to ensure that students meet a certain set of standards and competencies, defined by the accreditation committees.
 The "Function and Structure of a Medical School" article is a yearly published article from the LCME that defines 12 accreditation standards.

-Entrustable Professional Activities for entering residency

 The Association of American Medical Colleges (AAMC) has recommended thirteen Entrustable Professional Activities (EPAs) that medical students should be expected to accomplish prior to beginning a residency program.
 EPAs are based on the integrated core competencies developed over the course of medical school training.
 Each EPA lists its key feature, associated competencies, and observed behaviors required for completion of that activity.
 The students progress through levels of understanding and capability, developing with decreasing need for direct supervision.
 Eventually students should be able to perform each activity independently, only requiring assistance in situations of unique or uncommon complexity.

 The list of topics that EPAs address include: